Image of a women folding laundry

 How to get rid of dust mites naturally.

-Dust mites are horrifying to look at — good thing you can’t see them!
-But they can do a number on your respiratory system.
+Dust mites are horrifying to look at — good thing they're invisible to the naked eye!
+And although they don't bite or transmit diseases, they can do a number on your respiratory system.
+Luckily there's a solution!
 Here’s how to get rid of dust mites with natural products.

 Dust mites are ubiquitous critters that thrive on every continent except Antarctica.
-While they’re not particularly harmful bugs — they don’t bite or transmit diseases — they’re the most common allergen in the home.
+While they’re not particularly harmful bugs, they’re the most common allergen in the home.

-If you have year-round allergies or frequent asthma or eczema flare-ups, they may be related to dust mites.
+If you have year-round allergies, frequent asthma, or eczema flare-ups, it may be related to dust mites.
 The best way to find long-term relief is to reduce the population of these tiny bugs in your home.

 So, let’s get to it — here’s how to get rid of dust mites naturally.